Alistair McAlpine, Baron McAlpine of West Green: Marriages

 McAlpine was married three times.
 He married for the first time in 1964, to Sarah Baron.
 They had two daughters together and divorced shortly after McAlpine became the Conservative Party treasurer.
 His two daughters did not speak to him for years following the divorce.

 McAlpine married his second wife, Romilly Hobbs, in 1980.
 She had been his political secretary and was a "glamorous and popular hostess" during Thatcher's premiership.
 McAlpine and Hobbs had a daughter, cook book writer Skye McAlpine, and divorced shortly after McAlpine's second heart operation, owing to his adultery.
 McAlpine said of his relationships that "I keep changing my life, houses and relationships.
 I reinvent myself every few years.
 My first marriage lasted 15 years and this one [to Romilly] 20.
 It's hardly into bed and out the other side.
 There was a great deal of love.
 But there comes a point when life is just a habit, and I'm rather against habits.
 I just didn't want to carry on."

 In early 2002 McAlpine married his third wife, Athena Malpas.
 She was born in Dublin of a Greek shipping family.
 The couple met when she was working for the youth wing of the Referendum Party, and married in Paris, with his reconciled daughters present.
 She was 32 and he 59.
-They moved to Southern Italy, renovated an old convent, and opened a bed and breakfast.
-Convento di Santa Maria di Costantinopoli is near the village of Diso, in the vicinity of the coastal city of Lecce.
+They moved to Southern Italy, renovated an old convent, and opened a bed and breakfast. is near the village of Diso, in the vicinity of the coastal city of Lecce.